iclectic/LearnOpenUSD/README.md

 1. `uv run python -m http.server 8000 -d docs/build/html/`
 1. In a web browser, open `http://localhost:8000`

-## Have an Idea for a New Example or new content?
+## Have an Idea for a New Example or New Content?
 Ideas for new content that can help other developers are always welcome.
 Please [create a new issue](https://github.com/NVIDIA-Omniverse/LearnOpenUSD/issues) describing the type of new content you are requesting and put [New Request] at the end of your title.
 Someone from the NVIDIA team or OpenUSD community will pick it up.
 If you can contribute it yourself, even better!

 ## Find a Typo or an Error?